Microsoft Copilot M365 for Professional Services Firms: Is the $21/User Investment Worth It?

 Q: What is Microsoft Copilot Cowork?

-A: Microsoft Copilot Cowork is an AI agent built into Microsoft 365 and powered by Anthropic's Claude.
+A: Microsoft Copilot Cowork is an AI agent built into Microsoft 365 that integrates Anthropic's Claude.
 It works across Word, Outlook, Teams, Excel, and PowerPoint — drafting documents, summarizing emails, transcribing meetings, and generating analysis.
-It is available as part of the Microsoft 365 Copilot subscription at $30 per user per month.
+It is available as part of the Microsoft 365 Copilot subscription at $21 per user per month (down from $30 before December 2025; promotional $18 rate available through June 30, 2026).

 Q: Is Microsoft 365 Copilot worth it for a small law or accounting firm?